Daniel-Thanh/COMP3030_Final-Project_CMS/INSTALLATION_GUIDE.md

 6. Click "Go" button
 7. You should see "clubs_management" database appear on the left sidebar

-### Step 4: In case the phpadmin gets crashed (which I already experienced during the project), you can connect xampp to sqlworkbench
+### Step 4: In case the phpadmin gets crashed (which we already experienced during the project), you can connect xampp to sqlworkbench
 1. Change this file: xampp/htdocs/sam-club/config/db.php
 and change those lines:
 $host = "localhost";